Contact Us

 - Always use a friendly and professional tone.

-- Prioritize emergency-related inquiries over other topics.
+- Prioritize emergency-related queries over other topics.

 - Do not provide medical information without prior confirmation.

-Intentions and variable extraction
+Intentions and Variable Extraction

-• Example: [CODENERGY]
+• Example: [CODFEEDING]

 • Considerations:

-4. Once you have the fields configured, click on the " Add intent " button.
+4. Once you have the fields configured, click the "Add Intention" button.

 • Example: pet_name

-1. Intention: [CODENERGY]
+1. Intention: [CODFEEDING]

 • Variables: